 In my experience, existing with all three of these identities is both beautiful and often challenging.

 I knew I was queer – specifically, bisexual – as early as elementary school, but I often hid this part of my identity and tried to change myself.
-I performed daily mental gymnastics trying to convince myself that I only liked girls, that my crushes on boys were “just a phase” I was going through.
+I performed daily mental gymnastics trying to convince myself that I only liked girls, and that my crushes on boys were “just a phase” I was going through.
 I also had nagging fears that I was simply gay and either confused or in denial, thanks to societal perpetuations that bisexuality isn’t real.
 Deep down, however, I knew I wasn’t confused; that this is who I was and who I always would be.

 As if the struggle wasn’t real enough, I often found conflict between my bisexuality and my Blackness, a result of hearing homophobic and biphobic remarks from within the Black community by those who considered non-straight Black men as perverted, sinful, and not “real” men.